HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 The input dataset can be provided as a single file or split by chromosome including a `{CHROM}` tag in the input filename (see below).

+Note that the pipeline will do highly parallelized access to the input dataset.
+Thus, especially if you are using a single file as input and when step 2 chunk size is small, it is reccomended to use a high performance filesystem optimized for parallel access.

 #### vcf format

 - input format: `'vcf'`